antonagestam/phantom-types/README.md

 assert not isinstance("Goodbye", Greeting)
 ```

-Checkout out the [dacite example] for how to create dataclasses with rich
+Checkout out the [dacite example][dacite-example] for how to create dataclasses with
-phantom-typed fields without duplicating type definitions or losing parsed
+rich phantom-typed fields without duplicating type definitions or losing parsed
 information.

-[dacite example]: examples/dacite/test_dacite.py
+[dacite-example]: examples/dacite/test_dacite.py

 ### Using predicates

 Most of the shipped phantom types are implemented using boolean predicates.
 A boolean
-predicate is simply a function that takes a single argument and returns either `True`
+predicate is simply a function that takes a single argument and returns either `True` or
-or `False`.
-While using boolean predicates is not necessary to use phantom types,
+`False`.
+While using boolean predicates is not necessary to use phantom types, building
-building up a library of types doing so allows reusing small and easily testable
+up a library of types doing so allows reusing small and easily testable functions to
-functions to create a plethora of specialized types.
-Boolean predicates are usually easy
+create a plethora of specialized types.
+Boolean predicates are usually easy to reason
-to reason about as they are pure functions with only two possible return values.
+about as they are pure functions with only two possible return values.

 Studying the phantom types shipped in this library is recommended for gaining deeper
 insight into how to implement more complicated types.

-Now, looking at the example we implemented by subclassing `Phantom` and providing
+Now, looking at the example we implemented by subclassing `Phantom` and providing an
-an `__instancecheck__` method, let's try and achieve the same using predicates.
+`__instancecheck__` method, let's try and achieve the same using predicates.
 The
 `PredicateType` class already implements an `__instancecheck__` method and will usually
 reduce the amount of boilerplate required.